ptogias/dream-challenge-ehr/README.md

 Although a big number of submission models returned high AUROC scores (> 0.9), we are a bit skeptical about the correct prediction of both classes (mortality/no mortality-mortality after 180 days) because of the significant class imbalance that is present in the dataset.
 This left us wondering whether these high scores are in fact product of the correct prediction of the larger proportion of True Negatives (no mortality-mortality after 180 days) over the much less True Positives (mortality).
 Spaces such as the PR tend to be robust to these kind of issues, as they account only for the True Positive class, and give a more clear view regarding algorithm prediction performance.

 #### Methods
 In order to transform multiple individual patient records into a single entry for each person_id, we relied on features expected to have a negative impact in health and counted each recorded instance per patient.
 In addition, some demographics were also considered such as age, gender and race, while ethnicity was not included in the final model due to its’ high cardinality.
 In addition, we focused on Observations, to extract information related to the ability of a patient to pay his/her medical expenses.
-All concept vocabularies were downloaded though the OHDSI Athena database and an extensive search was performed in it in order to create the previously mentioned features considering the respective vocabulary for each table.
+All concept vocabularies were downloaded though the OHDSI Athena database and an extensive search was performed in it in order to create the previously mentioned features considering the respective vocabulary for each table.<br/>
-Bellow we present each variable (46 in total) and its respective table of origin as well as the method used for engineering it:
+Bellow we present each variable (46 in total) and its respective table of origin as well as the method used for engineering it:<br/>

 | **Variable Name** | **Variable Description** | **Origin Table** | **Engineering Method** |
 | --- | --- | --- | --- |